top of page

 Stiffkey Parish Council is made up of 7 members.
 We also have a Clerk.
 We are the lowest tier of government, but as a council at grass roots level we can respond quickly to our parishioners concerns.
 We can provide services and facilities for our parish and we can campaign for the things which matter in our parish.

-Stiffkey is a pituresque North Norfolk Village largely made up of old Norfolk Red brick and flint cottages.
-Decribed by Henry Williamson as a peacful village in the days before World War Two, it then had many shops, and a petrol station.
+Stiffkey is a picturesque North Norfolk Village largely made up of old Norfolk Red brick and flint cottages.
+Described by Henry Williamson as a peaceful village in the days before World War Two, it then had many shops, and a petrol station.

 bottom of page